IEZ-UBN/checkpoint_converter/README.md

 # Checkpoint converter
 Fiji [1] macro that converts an image stack into a \*.ckpt file and its associated tiff-stack for the Stratovan Checkpoint (TM) landmarking software [2].

-Tested for Version 2020.10.13.0859 on Win x64 and some earlier versions.
+Tested for Checkpooint Version 2020.10.13.0859 on Win x64 and some earlier versions.

  Additional features:
  * downscaling to user-defined stack size